mmn80/feed-reader/src/FeedReader/DB_info.md

       write records
       logPos := logPos'
   with jobs lock:
-    add update list and new TID as job to the async update manager
+    add update list and new TID as job
 ```

 Update Manager
 --------------

 ```
-for each job:
+repeat:
+  with jobs lock:
+    get job from list
   with dataHandle lock:
     increase file size if needed
-    write all updates
+    write updates
-  with jobs lock:
-    remove job from list
   with master lock:
-    update fwdIdx, bckIdx, tblIdx
+    update transLog, fwdIdx, bckIdx, tblIdx
-    add "Completed: TID" to the transaction log
+    add "Completed: TID" to the transaction log update logPos in the transaction log
 ```

 Garbage Collector